infoatgodreams/GoDreams-Repository/Volume 2/Current Reality/India CCIs/Child Care Institutions &amp; Aftercare InterventionsnA case of Madhya Pradesh.md

 - JJ Act, 2015 explicitly defines the aftercare and stated in Section 46

-&quot;any child leaving a child care institution on completion of eighteen years of age may be provided with financial support in order to facilitate child&#39;s re-integration into the mainstream of the society in the manner as may be prescribed&quot;
+any child leaving a child care institution on completion of eighteen years of age may be provided with financial support in order to facilitate child re-integration into the mainstream of the society in the manner as may be prescribed&quot;

 - JJ Act Module 2016 states that the State Government shall prepare a programme for children who have to leave Child Care Institutions on attaining eighteen years of age by providing for their